Understanding Adversarial Robustness from Feature Maps of Convolutional Layers: Feasible Ways to Enlarge Feature maps

 where $p$ is the padding that allows the input to be downsampled exactly to $1/s$.

-It is evident from \eqref{slideOut} that shrinking the stride $s$ can make the output convolutional feature become larger, producing a similar effect as upsampling the input, but without the previous feature redundancy problem.
+It can be seen from Eq. \eqref{slideOut} that shrinking the sliding stride $s$ (\eg, from $2$ to $1$) leads to larger (\eg, $2 \times$) convolutional feature maps, producing an effect similar to upsampling the input.
+In addition, this operation will not cause the feature redundancy issue mentioned earlier.

-Now we take common ResNet as an example to illustrate how to modify the stride configurations.
-As shown in Figure \ref{fig-framework-resnet18}, the convolutional part of a typical ResNet consists of 4 intermediate stages, each of which contains several convolutional layers.
-We only need to modify the stride of the first convolutional layer at each stage.
-Denote by the original sliding stride configuration as $s_1$-$s_2$-$s_3$-$s_4$ (1-2-2-2 in common ResNet).
-If we modify it to $s_1$-${s_2}\over {2}$-$s_3$-$s_4$, then all convolutional features after the second stage will be upscaled by a factor of 2, resulting in a final enlarged feature before pooling.
+We take ResNet as an example to illustrate how to modify the stride configurations.
+As shown in Figure \ref{fig-framework-resnet18}, the convolutional part of ResNet consists of 4 intermediate stages, each of which contains several convolutional layers.
+The sliding stride configuration of the conventional ResNet is 1-2-2-2.
+If it takes as input a $32 \times 32$ image, it would output $4 \times 4$ feature maps.
+By changing this baseline configuration to 1-1-2-2, all feature maps after the second stage will be enlarged by a factor of 2, resulting in the final larger sizes (\ie, $8 \times 8$ feature maps for a $32 \times 32$ input) before average pooling.
+In addition, although the 1-1-2-2 and 1-2-1-2 stride configurations can lead to the same feature map sizes, the configuration of 1-1-2-2 is still preferred for low-resolution datasets as it contributes to better model capacity (see Section \ref{section-Up-verus-stride}).
+However, in the case of high resolution, the opposite may occur due to the slower perceptual field growth in the former (see Appendix \ref{section-high-resolution}).

-\begin{rmrk} Of course, the 1-1-2-2 and 1-2-1-2 stride configurations can lead to the same feature size for pooling.
-But the configuration 1-2-2-2 is still preferred as it contributes to better representation capacity. \end{rmrk}
+It is worth mentioning that not all CNNs employ convolution for downsampling.
+Some classical architectures such as AlexNet and VGG resort to max pooling that slides in the same manner as introduced above.
+Needless to say, they can also be improved in the same way.

-For modifications on other neural network architectures such as AlexNet and VGG16, the reader can refer to Appendix \ref{section-mod-arch}.
+\begin{rmrk} WideResNet \cite{zagoruyko2016wideresnet} has three stages with a stride configuration of 1-2-2 and can be seen as a wider version of the modified ResNet18 with the (1-1)-2-2 stride configuration.
+In this sense, WideResNet's stride configuration is already optimal.
+To further improve this network architecture, the strategy presented in \cite{huang2021wideresnetR} would be a feasible way. \end{rmrk}